Train the decision.

 Operational

-Can you recognize the type of situation the exam is presenting — and identify what's being asked?
+Can you recognize the type of situation the exam is presenting — and identify what's actually being asked?

 Decisional